Yugoslav colonization of Kosovo: Demographics

 The table shows the total number of registered settlers in each Kosovo county:

 The government associated colonisation with improving the agricultural sector and implemented policies such as the Agrarian Reform.
 It was a settlement plan to encourage Serb and Montenegrin settlers from other parts of Yugoslavia to resettle in Kosovo through preferential treatment of land and financial incentives such as tax exemptions to strengthen the Slavic element.
 Settlers and their families originating from anywhere within the country or overseas were allowed to settle in the area and, once there, land could only be obtained from the local district where they resided.
 The families of settlers were each granted some 5 hectares of land that became their property after 10 years.
 Settlers could gain an additional 2–5 hectares of land if there were multiple males within a family that were 16 and older.
 Albanian land was illegally confiscated and often through expropriations, whereas Serb settlers gained possession of prime land.
 From 1918 to 1940, the government expropriated 154,287 acres and distributed it among the mainly Serb settler population and kept 57,704 acres for use by the military, government schools, police and for other agencies of the state.

 Other aims of the colonisation policy were to curb emigration by citizens from Yugoslavian Montenegro and Serbia to North America through offers of free land grants.
-The state wanted to punish Albanian Kaçak rebels by expropriating and assigning their properties to the settler population.
+The state wanted to punish Albanian Kachak rebels by expropriating and assigning their properties to the settler population.
 Addressing security problems, state authorities placed settlers in strategic locations.
 Other parts of the Serbianisation policy in Kosovo included establishing an effective government administration and refusing autonomous Albanian cultural development in the region.
 The Serb settlers were viewed as "foreigners" and "robbers" by Kosovan Albanians and local Serbs were apathetic to their presence.
 The arrival of Serb settlers to Kosovo affected the stable communal relations that existed between local Albanians and Serbs which resulted in conflict.
 The dobrovoljac willingly complied with the government who used them for the purposes of monitoring and intimidating local Albanians.
 Kosovo exceeded Vardar Macedonia in the amount of colonies it contained and their success rate was due to high quality land, water availability and good climate.

-Between 1918 and 1923, as a result of state policies 30,000 and 40,000 mainly Muslim Albanians migrated to the Turkish regions of Izmir and Anatolia.
-Apart from the conflict between the Kosovar Albanian Kaçak resistance movement and Yugoslav authorities, other motivations for Albanian migration to Turkey were over land confiscations and their redistribution to Serb colonists.
+Between 1918 and 1923, as a result of state policies 30,000 and 40,000 mainly Muslim Albanians migrated to the Turkish regions of İzmir and Anatolia.
+Apart from the conflict between the Kosovar Albanian Kachak resistance movement and Yugoslav authorities, other motivations for Albanian migration to Turkey were over land confiscations and their redistribution to Serb colonists.
 Yugoslav authorities viewed Albanians as a hostile population and preferred to reduce their presence in Yugoslavia, whereas Turkey wanted to repopulate areas of Anatolia that had been emptied of its previous Orthodox Greek speaking and Turkish speaking Christians during the population exchange of 1923.
 The Albanian population was encouraged to leave the region, as they were perceived to be immigrants in need of repatriation to either Turkey, Albania or expected to assimilate within Yugoslavia.